');

 About Cornwall, CT

-Cornwall is a small community in Connecticut with a population of 65 residents.
-The median household income is $134,167 per year, which is above the national average.
-The median age in Cornwall is 61.5 years.
+Cornwall is a small community located in Connecticut with a population of 65 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $134,167 per year, which is 79% above the national median of $75,149.
+The median age of 61.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Cornwall Ranks in Connecticut